myusrn/dnxcore/README.md

 - - -

-So far i'm looking to have this package include:
+So far this package includes:

-  * a RouteExAttribute to enable use of query string parameter, in addition to oob provided request url, based versioning support
+  * a RouteExAttribute implementation to enable use of query string parameter, in addition to out of the box [oob] provided request url, based web api versioning support

   * an azure redis cache based TokenCache implemenation to facilitate openid connect [oidc] and on-behalf of token caching in web apps running across multiple servers